John Edgar Wideman: Philadelphia and early novels

 In 1967, Wideman accepted a faculty position at the University of Pennsylvania.
 That summer, his first novel, A Glance Away, was published.
-Wideman's editor, Hiram Haydn, had seen his profile in LOOK Magazine and contacted Wideman before he left for Oxford, asking the aspiring author to send him his writing.
+Wideman's editor, Hiram Haydn, had seen his profile in Look and contacted Wideman before he left for Oxford, asking the aspiring author to send him his writing.
 While Wideman was at Oxford, Haydn read the unfinished manuscript of A Glance Away and agreed to publish it.
 The novel garnered positive reviews.
 A reviewer in The New York Times Book Review described Wideman as "a novelist of high seriousness and depth" who had written "a powerfully inventive" debut.

 Responding to student demand, Wideman offered Penn's first classes in African-American literature in 1968.
 In the same year, his first son, Daniel, was born.
 Wideman also became an assistant coach for the varsity men's basketball team for which he had played as a student.

 In 1970, Wideman's second son, Jacob, was born.
 In the same year, his second novel, Hurry Home, was published.
 A reviewer for The New York Times admired the novel's "dazzling display" of "Joycean" prose and Wideman's "formidable command of the techniques of fiction".

 Wideman's initial courses in African-American literature grew into a program in African American Studies, which Wideman helped to establish.
 From 1971 to 1973, he served as director of the program.
 In 1972, he stepped down as an assistant basketball coach.

 In 1973, Wideman's third novel, The Lynchers, was published.
 Examining violent strains of black nationalist ideology that had emerged during the 1960s, the novel depicts African-American characters who plan to lynch a white police officer.
 Writing in The New York Times, Anatole Broyard claimed that Wideman "can make an ordinary scene sing the blues like nobody's business", although he found the novel to be flawed.

 In 1974, Wideman was promoted to a full professorship of English at Penn, and he received a grant from the National Endowment for the Humanities to pursue research in African-American literature.
 However, he had already begun to look for a reprieve from his duties at the institution, as well as life in Philadelphia, in order to focus on his writing and raising a family.
 Having previously visited the University of Wyoming, he accepted an offer to join its faculty.